rcarrata/argocon22-securing-gitops-supply-chain/docs/demo-guide.md

   <img align="center" width="570" src="assets/prereqs5.png">

-These three ArgoApps will create and deploy the prerequistes needed for running the demo, Argo Workflows, Kyverno and Argo Workflow Templates.
+Once completed, the three ArgoApps called Argo Workflows, Kyverno and Argo Workflow Templates are created.
+This deploys the prerequistes required for this demo.

 ## 3. Add Github Registry Secrets